 - walking up the Kali Gandaki valley from Jomsom to the old capital at Tsarang

-- trekking across the empty high altitude desert along the Hindu pilgrims trail to Damodar Kund
+- trekking across the wild high-altitude desert along the Hindu pilgrim’s trail to Damodar Kund

-- climbing the Damodar/Khumjungar Glacier to Saribung La and then coming down on the east side of the pass to the abandoned summer settlement of Nagoru
+- walking up the Khumjungar Glacier moraine to Saribung La and then coming down on the east side of the pass to the abandoned summer settlement of Nagoru

 A trail much less travelled – but, as the write-up makes clear, also one I was not going to be doing on my own!
-It would also involve tenting since there is no teahouse infrastructure along most of the route (i.e. from Charang to Koto).
-Special permits to enter Mustang – an initial $500.
-U.S. for ten days – would be required.
+It would also involve tenting since there is no teahouse infrastructure along most of the route (i.e., from Yara to Meta).
+Special permits to enter Mustang – an initial US$500. for ten days – would be required.
 Along with the tents, add to the list a three-week supply of food and basic mountaineering equipment to deal with the glacier traverse.

-This online map of Upper Mustang – hard copies available at the Himalayan Mountain House store in Kathmandu) – lays out the basic route from Jomsom on the bottom left up the Kali Gandaki to Charang and then east to the valley below Saribung La on the middle right.
-Phu and Meta and Koto and the Annapurna Trail are a bit further south!
+This online map of Upper Mustang – hard copies available at the Himalayan Map House store in Kathmandu) – lays out the route from Jomsom on the bottom left up the Kali Gandaki to Tsarang and then east to the valley below Saribung La on the middle right.
+Phu, Meta, Koto, and the Annapurna Trail are a bit further south!